TTtuntuntutu/Zone-time/README.md

 4. View your zone time activity on the heatmap.
 5. See the total minutes for the current week displayed at the top left.
 6. Manage your zone time records in the plugin settings.

-## Installation

-### From Obsidian

-1. Open Obsidian Settings
-2. Go to Community Plugins and turn off Restricted Mode
-3. Click Browse and search for "Zone Time"
-4. Install the plugin and enable it

-### Manual Installation

-1. Download the latest release from GitHub.
-2. Extract the zip file into your Obsidian vault's `.obsidian/plugins` folder (e.g., `VaultFolder/.obsidian/plugins/zone-time/`).
-3. Enable the plugin in Obsidian settings.